AGACNP Scope of Practice

 The Online Adult Gerontology Acute Care Nurse Post-Graduate Certificate

-The post-graduate certificate program is designed for the post-graduate students who wish to pursue certification as an acute care nurse practitioner.
-You will note on the website that there is not a plan of study noted for the post-graduate student.
+The AGCNP post-graduate certificate program is designed for students holding a master’s or doctoral degree who wish to pursue certification as an acute care nurse practitioner.
 Plans of study are designed on an individual basis with the student and track director.

 For applicants who are already board-certified nurse practitioners, the program typically consists of two semesters (2 acute care specific didactic courses and 2 acute care specific clinical courses) along with a minimum 500 clinical hours.